 Some languages like Finnish, Spanish, and Italian, are more or less spoken as they are written, so learning how to read and write requires little additional effort once you have learned how to speak.
 The Korean script Hangul was designed expressly to reflect pronunciation.

 On the other hand, Chinese script and spoken language are almost totally divorced.
-English is between those two extremes with many words having the same spelling but pronounced differently like bow (of a violin, rhyming with low) v. bow (a polite gesture, rhyming with cow), or spelled differently but pronounced in the same way (homophones), like brake and break or there and their.
+English is between those two extremes with many words having the same spelling but pronounced differently (homographs) like bow (of a violin, rhyming with low) v. bow (a polite gesture, rhyming with cow), or spelled differently but pronounced in the same way (homophones), like brake and break or there and their.
 An extreme and made-up example of non-phonetic spelling in English is the word “fish” spelled as ghoti (gh as in rough, o as in women, and ti as in nation).

 Surprisingly, the complexity of a language’s grammar and the richness of its vocabulary have little to do with the degree of civilization of its speakers.
 Some of the peoples living in the most primitive environments have the most complex languages.
 This complexity may be manifested in the multiplicity of phonemes as in the languages !Xóõ and !Kung featuring numerous and varied click sounds, or in a maddeningly complex grammar as Dyirbal, an Aboriginal Australian language.
 The vocabularies of those “primitive” peoples, while lacking many abstract terms and terms of science and technology, are rich in terms relating to their environment, fauna, and flora.
 Different sources ascribe the Inuit language between 50 to 400 different terms for snow.
 Despite their age, no one would label the ancient languages of Sanskrit, Greek, or Latin as “primitive.”